dianadiazc/customer-wa/content/work3/_index.md

 ## Objective

 This hands-on lab will guide you through the steps to improve reliability of a service by using automation to deploy a reliable cloud infrastructure.
 You will create additional subnets in a second Availability Zone, an ELB and an Auto Scaling group for the Web Application, applying the **Scale horizontally to increase aggregate workload availability** desing principle from the Well-Architected Framework.
 You will also migrate the database to RDS enabling multi-AZ.
-When your architecture is ready you will test it to ensure your implementation is resilient to failure, **Testing recovery procedures**.
+When your architecture is ready you will test it to ensure your implementation is resilient to failure, applying the **Testing recovery procedures** design principle.

 ## Services